Outdoor Air Pollution

 You can reduce dirty air's harmful impact on yourself and your family.
 Here are some tips to minimize your exposure to dangerous air pollutants.
 The more information you have, the healthier you can be.

 Ever hear your local weather forecaster say that tomorrow will be a "code orange" day for air pollution?
 That's the Air Quality Index at work.
 The Air Quality Index, or AQI, is the system used to warn the public when air pollution levels are dangerous.
 Learn more about the AQI.

 Common Air Pollutants

 Ozone (also called smog) is currently one of the least-well-controlled pollutants in the United States.
 It is also one of the most dangerous—and it's invisible.

 Particulate matter, or particle pollution, refers to a mix of very tiny solid and liquid particles that are in the air we breathe.
 It is dangerous enough to shorten your life.

 - Nitrogen Dioxide

-Nitrogen Dioxide is a gas that come from burning fuels.
+Nitrogen dioxide is a gas that comes from burning fuels.
 Live near a busy highway?
 You may be breathing a lot of nitrogen dioxide.